Mitchell Sotka

 Mark Catesby was an English naturalist, painter, and etcher, best known for his pioneering work, "The Natural History of Carolina, Florida, and the Bahama Islands."
 He spent significant time in the American colonies, particularly the southeastern region, studying and documenting its flora and fauna.
 His work is notable for its detailed illustrations, often combining plants and animals on the same page, and for being the first color plate book on American birds.

-Overall size 20" x 23"
+Overall size: 20" x 23" x 2"